 Use tools like Google PageSpeed Insights or GTmetrix to analyze the page speed of all major landing pages of your store.
 Find out the factors and optimize your Shopify store’s page loading speed.

 Broken links are the big no-no for SEO.
 If any page of your store is indexed and later deleted/changed to a different URL, Google gets the 404 Page not found error which hurts SEO.
 However, for any ecommerce store, there is very little chance to avoid broken links.

 The best way to monitor the broken links is in Google Search Console.
 Go to your dashboard in the Console and on your left-hand sidebar go to the** Crawl > Crawl Errors** menu and you will find all the URLs with 404 error listed under the Not found tab as shown below.

 Now to fix these 404 errors you need to set up a redirect to a relevant existing page.
 Follow this guide to fix 404 page not found errors in Shopify.

 5) Not having AMP version of your store.

 As more and more users are using mobile devices to browse the internet, Google has come up with Mobile first indexing which basically means Google will give priorities to web pages which offer better user experience on Mobile devices.

-Now, I may be wondering that what more you can do improve the mobile experience other than having a responsive Shopify theme.
-The fact is there’s a lot you can do, most importantly you can have an AMP version of your store.
+Now, you may be wondering what more you can do to improve the mobile experience other than having a responsive Shopify theme.
+The fact is there’s a lot you can do; most importantly, you can have an AMP version of your store.
 The AMP or Accelerated Mobile Pages is basically a webpage design standard set by Google with the purpose of better user experience on mobile.

-Though Shopify doesn’t offer the AMP version but we are building it for you as an additional feature in SEO Doctor Shopify app.
+Though Shopify doesn’t offer the AMP version but we are building it for you as an additional feature in Kudobuzz SEO Shopify app.